-Our three-year curriculum fulfills the requirements of the American College of Osteopathic Family Physicians, yet allows for flexibility to meet the educational needs of each resident.
-Though most inpatient rotations are at Firelands, residents also rotate through other local community hospitals, including Fisher-Titus Medical Center, Bellevue Hospital and Fremont Memorial Hospital.
+Our three-year curriculum fulfills the requirements of the American College of Graduate Medical Education Family Medicine Review Committee (ACGME FMRC), yet allows for flexibility to meet the educational needs of each resident.
+Though most inpatient rotations are at Firelands, residents also rotate through other local community hospitals, including Fisher-Titus Medical Center, Bellevue Hospital and ProMedica Memorial.
 Structured training in end-of-life care and nursing home medicine are included in the curriculum.
 Our state-of-the-art conference center hosts high-quality didactic lectures, including semi monthly Osteoopathic Manipulative Medicine (OMM) training sessions, monthly hospital wide medical grand rounds, journal clubs and weekly cancer conferences.
 Our monthly practice management series offers extensive training in the business aspects of medicine, including such topics as contract negotiation, medico-legal concerns, risk management, and billing and coding.

-Ambulatory primary care training occurs at the well-equipped Family Health Services of Erie County (FHSEC) clinic.
-Operating as a community health center, FHSEC is committed to providing high-quality comprehensive primary and preventative health care services to patients without financial barriers.
-Residents see their own panel of patients in this modern facility — with OGME-1 residents working half a day per week, and OGME-2 and OGME-3 residents working three half days per week.
+Ambulatory primary care training occurs at the well-equipped Family Health Services (FHS) clinic.
+Operating as a federally qualified health center (FQHC), FHS is committed to providing high-quality comprehensive primary and preventative health care services to patients without financial barriers.
+Residents see their own panel of patients in this modern facility — with PGY-1 residents working half a day per week, and PGY-2 and PGY-3 residents working three half days per week.
 An EMR system is utilized which allows for clinical documentation on-site as well as at home.
 Office procedures are emphasized, including osteopathic manipulative treatment (OMT), colposcopy, endometrial biopsy, joint injections, minor skin surgery, cryosurgery, spirometry and nasopharyngoscopy.
 Residents receive opportunities to teach and mentor medical students who rotate through the clinic on their family medicine rotation.

 In addition, Firelands Regional Medical Center also co-sponsors a medical clinic on Kelley’s Island, one of the picturesque Lake Erie islands.
 Residents travel to this semi monthly clinic via ferry or airplane to offer primary care services to the island’s year-round residents.